sushmithaJeyaraj33/SQL_Training/Day2_Data_Exploration.md

 ### SQL Approach

 NOT EXISTS uses a Correlated Subquery.
 For every patent row, it checks the 100-word table.
 The moment it finds even one matching word in the title, it immediately stops looking and discards that patent from the results.
-It never wastes time checking the remaining 99 words for that row.

 ~*: This is PostgreSQL's operator for a case-insensitive regular expression match.

-\y: This represents a word boundary anchor in PostgreSQL regex.
-By sandwiching the word between them (\yword\y), the engine ensures it only matches the exact, standalone word.
+\y: By placing the word between them (\yword\y), the engine ensures it only matches the exact, standalone word.
 It will match "system" or "System", but it will completely ignore partial sub-string matches like "ecosystem" or "microsystems".

 ---